arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/rtd-thermocouple-pmc/content.md

 ## Goals
 The goals of this tutorial are:
 - Learn about the differences between RTD and thermocouples
-- Learn how to connect an RTD or thermocouple to the PMC
+- Learn how to connect an RTD or thermocouple to the Portenta Machine Control
-- Understand the operation of the PMC's Temperature Probe inputs
+- Understand the operation of the Portenta Machine Control's Temperature Probe inputs
 - Learn about PLC IDE functions and variables
 - Read the temperature values using the Arduino PLC IDE